 The timing is bad for this fast with Coronavirus but I am having virtually no contact with humans.
 I wear gloves with touching bedding from Airbnb stuff.
 I have been planning this for a long time and I didn’t want to wait.

 A long fast is only the beginning of the healing process

-I know there is a perfectionistic aspect to fasting.
+I know there is a perfectionistic aspect of fasting.
 As if everything is going to be perfect after the fast.
-In reality the fast is simply a reset button.
+In reality, the fast is simply a reset button.